English Version French Version Spanish Version

 J2 5 Interface to another DOUTX4 module.
 DOUTX4:J2 provides nearly the same pins like J1, just only the serial input of the first IC is replaced by the serial output of the last IC.

-This port can be connected with J1 of another DOUTX module.
+This port can be connected with J1 of the next DOUTX module.

 J3-J6 5 These are the digital output lines, every connector comes with 8 of them and an additional pin for ground.
 See mbhp_doutx4_32leds.pdf as an example how to connect LEDs to these pins, and mbhp_doutx4_ledrings.pdf how to connect LED rings.